Last updated on February 6, 2026

 If Commander is more your game, then you might be more interested in Commander Legends: Battle for Baldur’s Gate.
 This is the second in the Commander Legends product line, released on June 10, 2022.

 The story for this set takes place in the city of Baldur's Gate, one of D&D’s other most well-known and iconic settings, located on Faerûn’s Sword Coast.
-The story is simple enough: the city is under attack by the evil forces of Avernus, which is the first layer of the Nine Hells.
+The story is simple enough: The city is under attack by the evil forces of Avernus, which is the first layer of the Nine Hells.
 The invading army is led by Bhaal, Lord of Murder, Myrkul, Lord of Bones, and Bane, Lord of Darkness.

 We got quite a few really interesting new mechanics with this set.
-My favorite has to be another new enchantment type: backgrounds.
+My favorite has to be another unique enchantment type: backgrounds.
 These boost your commander creatures and can act as a second commander similar to the partner mechanic.
 Then there’s initiative, which is an addition to the venture/dungeon mechanic that allows you to venture into the Undercity during your upkeep when you have it.
 There are also three returning mechanics: party, myriad, and adventure.

 And then there are the awesome D&D characters and references in the set.
 My favorite is without a doubt Tasha, the Witch Queen.
 Tasha's Hideous Laughter is an iconic spell in D&D, and I absolutely love having the opportunity to play the Witch Queen herself as my commander.
 There are also some more epic dragons, because it wouldn’t be a D&D set without something like Ancient Gold Dragon.

 And what would a Magic set be without products?
-Battle for Baldur’s Gate came with draft boosters, set boosters, and collector boosters on top of the prerelease packs and the bundle.
+Battle for Baldur’s Gate came with Draft boosters, Set boosters, and Collector boosters on top of the prerelease packs and the Bundle.
 And of course there are the four EDH precons: Party Time, Mind Flayarrrs, Draconic Descent, and Exit from Exile.

-• 8 Commander Legends: Battle for Baldur’s Gate MTG Set Boosters
+- 8 Commander Legends: Battle for Baldur’s Gate MTG Set Boosters

-• 1 foil alt-art promo card—Wand of Wonder
+- 1 foil alt-art promo card—Wand of Wonder

-• 40 basic land cards (20 foil + 20 nonfoil)
+- 40 basic land cards (20 foil + 20 nonfoil)

-• Spindown life counter + card storage box
+- Spindown life counter + card storage box

-• Open a box full of epic MTG Commander cards and accessories from the world of D&D
+- Open a box full of epic MTG Commander cards and accessories from the world of D&D

 Alchemy Horizons: Baldur’s Gate